BeChris100/osintgram4j/README.md

 ## Setup
 To set up with the new Osintgram project, you need to do a few steps.
-On Windows, use WSL, as it will make things easier.
-Also with Windows, I am no longer a fan of MS Windows due to it being privacy-concerned Operating System, and I am not willing to work with that Operating System ever again.
+On Windows, use WSL, as the build process only supports Linux and macOS.
+However, you are able to download the stable release of Osintgram from the Releases Page, due to the complications within its Shell Script for the "Operating System Check" along with its WSL Check.

 First, run the Shell Script command to get an initialized state of this project on your local machine by running `setup.sh`.
 Afterward, run `build.sh` to compile the